afozbek/100-days-of-code/log.md

 **Thougts** Rendering in vue.js is really simple.
 Conditional rendering and template literals are really good

 **Link To Work** [Monster Hunter Project](https://codepen.io/afozbek/pen/vYBxbKe)

+### Day 87: Aug 27 2019

+**Today's Progress**: Today I tried to learn Vue instance and how Vue creates its own instances and lifecycle hooks.
+I learned that there are some lifecycle hooks that Vue is executed behind the scenes like beforeMount, mounted, beforeUpdate, updated ...

+**Thougts** There is so much similarity between React and Vue.
+It will be easier to learn I think.